 third-party courts with universal jurisdiction);

-who were forcibly transferred to Russia, including men between the
+who have been forcibly transferred to Russia, including men between

 returning to Ukraine;